List of Shadow Star characters: Takaya Mizushima

-Takaya Mizushima (水嶋 貴也 Mizushima Takaya): He is a classmate and friend of Hiroko and Shiina.
+Takaya Mizushima (水嶋 貴也, Mizushima Takaya) is a classmate and friend of Hiroko and Shiina.
 He has a crush on Shiina and has two older sisters who constantly tease him about it.
 He is the first one to realize Hiroko's strange behavior, but does not know that it is due to the bullying.
 After coming across Aki Honda and her group of bullies raping Hiroko with a test tube, he yells at the bullies to stop and drives them away.
 Then, Mizushima travels to Hiroko's house and tells her that he will protect her from her troubles; Hiro tells him that it is "too late," but he is not killed by Hiroko's dragon due to his kindness.
 Later attending a coeducational junior high school, he appears sporadically throughout the rest of the series.

-His Japanese voice actor is Hikaru Tokita.
-His English voice actor is Stephanie Boyle.

 Ishida

-Ishida (石田): Ishida is a ninth grader and classmate of Akira.
+Ishida (石田) is a ninth grader and classmate of Akira.
 He has had an attraction towards Akira for a few years, and is very defensive of her.
-In Japanese volume 6 (English 7), Ishida helps carry Akira into the infirmary after she collapses in physical education class.
+In Volume 6 (Volume 7 in the English-language manga), Ishida helps carry Akira into the infirmary after she collapses in physical education class.
 Akira, who had been teased that day and desperately wanted someone to confirm her worth, briefly falls in love with Ishida in the nurse's office.
 She pulls him onto one of the beds, takes off her bloomers and underpants, and tries to get him to have sex with her, but he nervously declines and leaves the room.
 He then sits alone and berates himself for his weakness, as Akira loudly masturbates in the infirmary.

-His Japanese voice actor is Yuuki Tai.
-His English voice actor is David Moo.

 Suzuki

 Suzuki (鈴木) is Shunji's assistant and a pilot for Motoki.
 He is a kind, middle-aged man who looks after Shiina.

-His Japanese voice actor is Tooru Sakura.
-His English voice actor is Bruce Aarons.

 Misho Tamai

-Misho Tamai (玉依 実生 Tamai Mishō): Misho is Shiina's deceased older sister, dead when she was attending junior high.
+Misho Tamai (玉依 実生, Tamai Mishō) is Shiina's deceased older sister, dead when she was attending junior high.
 She was cheerful and outgoing, but after the Tamai family moved she suddenly started to act much more somber and depressed.

 The day Shiina was born, Misho told her then-unnamed little sister she would get a cute name, but immediately after that asked her parents if things would be better when she died.
 Some days later, Misho was found dead in a puddle of her own blood; the injury was inflicted after she was dead, and her demise was filed under "unknown case".
 Misho's death traumatized Misono so badly that she started smoking and once even attacked little Shiina, which prompted her and Shunji's divorce.

-Misho is later seen as one of the Virgin Princess (乙姫 Otohime), appearing more or less often and saving Shiina several times.
+Misho is later seen as one of the Virgin Princess (乙姫, Otohime), appearing more or less often and saving Shiina several times.